Vijay's Reading Log

 - Ender’s Shadow by Orson Scott Card: This is a great example of a successful sci-fi sequel.
 It doesn’t outdo the original book, it complements it.
 Orson Scott Card sheds new light onto the characters’ motivations and fleshes out subtle details that went unexplained in Ender’s Game.

 - The Three-Body Problem by Cixin Liu: The premise is that there are a finite amount of resources in the universe, so it is only logical that alien civilizations will pre-emptively attack each other.
-This is known as the “Dark Forest Theory”, and it is wrong.
+This is known as the “Dark Forest Theory”, and it has been debunked many times.
 Aliens would visit for knowledge, not resources.

-- Antifragile by Nassim Taleb: Very difficult to summarize.
+- Antifragile by Nassim Taleb: This book is hard to summarize.
 If you ask 10 different people to summarize Antifragile, you will get 10 completely different summaries.
-This is always a good sign, because it proves that a book is multidimensional.

-- The Bed of Procrustes by Nassim Taleb: A very short read.
-You could finish it in one afternoon, because it consists entirely of one or two-sentence aphorisms.
-You could also read them one-at-a-time, finishing the book in a few months.
+- The Bed of Procrustes by Nassim Taleb: A very short, fun, and witty read.
+You could finish it in one afternoon, because it consists entirely of concise, one to two sentence philosophical statements (aphorisms).
+You could also read the aphorisms one at a time, following the author’s recommendation finishing the book in a few months.

-- The Black Swan by Nassim Taleb: Philosophy, epistemology, funny anecdotes from the author’s career as a Wall Street trader: Taleb’s writing style is highly idiosyncratic, and you will either love it or hate it.
+- The Black Swan by Nassim Taleb: Philosophy, epistemology, funny anecdotes from the author’s career as a Wall Street trader: Taleb’s writing style is highly idiosyncratic and polarizing.
+Some people strongly dislike his books while others swear by his ideas.

 - Only the Paranoid Survive by Andrew Grove: Written by a former CEO of Intel, the book talks about “critical inflection points,” times when a business encounters crisis and must radically pivot its product or go bust.
 Critical inflection points aren’t bad.
 If handled properly, they can take a business to new heights.
-The idea of a “critical inflection point” reminds me a lot of The Black Swan.
+The idea of a “critical inflection point” is very reminiscent of Taleb’s The Black Swan.

 - Guns, Germs and Steel by Jared Diamond: I was really convinced by the author’s thesis until I read David Deutsch’s The Beginning of Infinity.
-Diamond’s explanations are highly reductive.
-They suggest that human decisions play hardly any role in history and that every important event can be explained away with simple geography.
+Diamond’s explanations, while very persuasive the first time you read them, are subtly reductive.
+They suggest that human decisions play only a marginal role in the world and that biogeography is the main driver of history.

-- Schott’s Original Miscellany: Found this in a random bookshop in London.
+- Schott’s Original Miscellany: I found this in a used bookshop in London.
 It reads like a Commonplace book from a few decades ago.

 - Surviving the College Admissions Madness by Kevin Robert Martin: The book disguises itself as a college admissions advice book, but it’s really a set of memoirs + investigative journalism.
 A thoughtful, convincing book on why College Applications are not just a waste of time, but also hurtful to society.

-- The Discovery of France by Graham Robb: A phenomenal history book.
-As late as the 1800s, most of France’s population didn’t know French.
+- The Discovery of France by Graham Robb: A really well-written, fun history book.
+One interesting takeaway from this book is that as late as the 1800s, most of France’s population didn’t know French.
 What we think of as “French” today was actually the dialect of Paris, which was only exported to the rest of the country in recent times.

 - Homage to Catalonia by George Orwell: Orwell wrote a lot of stuff besides 1984 and Animal Farm.
 Did you know that he was fluent in Burmese?